Lord of the Flies (1963 film): Plot

 Events reach a crisis when Simon finds a sow's head impaled on a stick, left by Jack as an offering to the beast.
-He becomes hypnotized by the head, which has flies swarming all around it.
+He becomes hypnotised by the head, which has flies swarming all around it.
 Simon then climbs the mountain and sees that what the other boys thought was a beast is actually the dead body of a parachutist.
-Simon runs to Jack's camp in an attempt to tell them the truth, but the frenzied boys in the darkness mistake him for the beast, and beat him to death.
-Piggy defends the group's actions with a series of rationalisations and denials.
-The hunters raid the old group's camp and steal Piggy's glasses.
-Ralph goes to talk to the new group using the still-present power of the conch to get their attention.
-However, when Piggy takes the conch, they are not silent (as their rules require) but instead jeer.
-Roger pushes a boulder off a cliff which falls on Piggy, killing him and crushing the conch.
-Piggy's body falls into the ocean and gets washed away.
+Simon runs down in an attempt to tell the others the truth but the frenzied boys, in the darkness, mistaking him for the beast; stab and beat him to death.
+Grieving over Simon's death, Ralph blames himself for not stopping the hunters for killing Simon but Piggy confronts him and convinces him that it was an accident.
+Piggy also defends the group's actions with a series of rationalizations and denials.
+Later on, the hunters raid the old group's camp and steal Piggy's glasses.
+Ralph goes to talk to the new group at their fortress, Castle Rock, using the still-present power of the conch to get their attention.
+However Jack refuses to listen.
+When Piggy takes the conch, they are not silent (as their rules require) but instead jeer.
+Roger dislodges a boulder from a cliff which falls on Piggy, killing him and crushing the conch.
+Piggy's body falls into the ocean and he floats face down.

-Ralph hides in the jungle.
-Jack and his hunters set fires to smoke him out, and Ralph staggers across the smoke-covered island.
-Stumbling onto the beach, Ralph falls at the feet of a Royal Navy officer and landing party, who stare in shock at the painted and spear-carrying savages that the boys have become.
+Ralph runs and hides in the jungle, later returning to visit Sam and Eric, who've been forced to join Jack's tribe by Roger.
+They warn him that Jack plans to hunt him down and kill him.
+The next morning, Jack and his hunters set fires to try and smoke him out.
+Ralph staggers across the smoke-covered island while the chant "kill the pig" draws closer.
+Stumbling onto the beach, Ralph falls at the feet of a Royal Navy officer and landing party, who stare at the painted and spear-carrying savages that the boys have become.
 One of the youngest boys, Percival, tries to tell the officer his name, but cannot remember it.
 The last scene shows Ralph sobbing as flames spread across the island.